nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 ### The tee-digest-type Measurement Extension {#sec-tee-digest-type}

-The `tee.mrtee` and `tee.mrsigner` extensions enable the Attester to report digests for the SGX enclave or TDX TD (e.g., mrenclave, mrtd) and the signer (e.g., mrsigner) of the TEE digest.
+The `tee.mrtee` extension enables an Attester to report digests for the SGX enclave or TDX TD (e.g., MRENCLAVE, MRTD).
+The `tee.mrsigner` extension enables an Attester to report the signer of the TEE digest (e.g., MRSIGNER).

-The `$tee-digest-type` is a record that contains the hash algorithm identifier and the digest value when used as Evidence.
+The `$tee-digest-type` has multiple type structures involving digest values.
+A singleton digest has a hash algorithm identifier and the digest value.
+When used as Evidence, either a signleton digest or a set of digests can be reported.
-When used as Reference Values, a set of digests can be asserted.
-The Evidence digest record must be a member of the Reference Values set.
+When used as Reference Values or Endorsements, a set of digests can be asserted signifying equivalence matching.
+Alternatively, matching may be expressed as set membership or set difference expressions.

 ~~~ cddl
 {::include cddl/tee-digest-type.cddl}
 ~~~

-Alternatively, the TEE digests may be encoded using `mkey` where `mkey` contains the non-negative `tee.mrtee` or `tee.mrsigner` and `mval`.`digests` contains the `$tee-digest-type`.`[ + digest ]` value.
+Alternatively, the TEE digests may be encoded using `mkey` where `mkey` contains the non-negative `tee.mrtee` or `tee.mrsigner` and `mval`.`digests` contains a `digests-type` value.

+#### The tee-digest-type Comparison Algorithm {#sec-tee-digest-comp}

+The comparison algorithm for `tee-digest-type` is used when the condition statement in an Endorsement or Reference Values triple is matched with an Environment Claim Tuple (ECT) from the Verifier's Accepted Claims Set (ACS).
+The comparison algorithm for set of digests is defined in {{sec-ca-sets}}.

 ### The tee-epoch-type Measurement Extension {#sec-tee-epoch-type}